edlink/docs/api/v2.0/responses/errors.md

 This page contains a list of common error responses you might come across while using the Edlink API.
 For a breakdown of how to process error responses, [check out our guide on errors and warnings](../../../guides/v2.0/errors-warnings).

-> This page is under construction.
-User API v2 is in beta and is subject to change.

 ### `400 UNKNOWN`

 The server encountered an unexpected condition which prevented it from fulfilling the request.